react-native-datetimepicker/datetimepicker/README.md

 #### `disabled` (`optional`, `iOS only`)

-If true the user won't be able to toggle the switch.
+If true, the user won't be able to interact with the view.

 ## Migration from the older components